CenturyLinkCloud/PublicKB/Network/dedicated-load-balancer-securing-web-traffic.md

 ### Introduction

-The security improvement of your infrastructure is a moving target.
+The security improvement in your infrastructure is a moving target.
 In April of 2015 the Payment Card Industry Data Security Standard (PCI DSS) has released an unscheduled and important update to PCI DSS requirements [PCI 3.1](https://www.pcisecuritystandards.org/documents/PCI_DSS_v3-1.pdf).
 A quote from this documents: "SSL and early TLS are not considered strong cryptography and cannot be used as a security control after June 30, 2016.".
 In this article we will show how to make your web traffic more secure and configure your Dedicated Load Balancer with stronger encryption.

 ### Prerequisites